A weekly letter from Roger, the Vicar

 Great Malvern Priory in autumn sunshine

-Sunday 5th October, 16th Sunday after Trinity
+Sunday 26th October, Bible Sunday, 19th Sunday after Trinity

 Every blessing,